Federal or private student loans? Which should you choose?

 - You don’t anticipate that you will need the flexibility of loan deferment or forbearance due to temporary financial difficulty.

-- A variety of fixed and variable interest rates are available, depending on the lender, and you can shop around for the best deal.
+- A variety of fixed and variable interest rates are available, depending on the lender, and you can shop around for your best deal.

 The decision to apply for a loan is an important one that can significantly impact your financial future.
 It makes sense to learn as much as you can about how student loans work – whether federal loans or private loans – and weigh all options available to you before making your final decision.